-During execution, all plugin code is sandboxed using the Java Security Manager.
-Plugins are granted very few permissions, and are restricted from accessing the engine filesystem and network in any manner (except when access is through one of the service interfaces).
 The set of permissions granted to plugins is static and cannot be modified.
-To facilitate testing, the same security restrictions are applied when plugins are run using the maskApp or maskScript utilities in the Masking SDK.
+To facilitate testing, the same security restrictions are applied when plugins are run using the maskApp or maskScript utilities in the Masking SDK (with the exception of the SocketPermission and all instances of write FilePermission).